Behaviorism: Operant conditioning

-Classical experiment in operant conditioning, for example, the Skinner Box, "puzzle box" or operant conditioning chamber to test the effects of operant conditioning principles on rats, cats and other species.
-From the study of Skinner box, he discovered that the rats learned very effectively if they were rewarded frequently with food.
-Skinner also found that he could shape the rats' behavior through the use of rewards, which could, in turn, be applied to human learning as well.
+A classical experiment in operant conditioning, for example, is the Skinner Box, "puzzle box" or operant conditioning chamber to test the effects of operant conditioning principles on rats, cats and other species.
+From this experiment, he discovered that the rats learned very effectively if they were rewarded frequently with food.
+Skinner also found that he could shape (create new behavior) the rats' behavior through the use of rewards, which could, in turn, be applied to human learning as well.

 Skinner's model was based on the premise that reinforcement is used for the desired actions or responses while punishment was used to stop the responses of the undesired actions that are not.
-This theory proved that humans or animals will repeat any action that leads to a positive outcome, and avoiding any action that leads to a negative outcome.
+This theory proved that humans or animals will repeat any action that leads to a positive outcome, and avoid any action that leads to a negative outcome.
 The experiment with the pigeons showed that a positive outcome leads to learned behavior since the pigeon learned to peck the disc in return for the reward of food.

 These historical consequential contingencies subsequently lead to (antecedent) stimulus control, but in contrast to respondent conditioning where antecedent stimuli elicit reflexive behavior, operant behavior is only emitted and therefore does not force its occurrence.
 It includes the following controlling stimuli: